The Definitive Guide to

 Non-optimal activities cost the U.S. construction industry over $177 billion in labor costs in 2018 alone.
 That is exactly why technology is so vital in the construction industry.

-To get accurate ideas about the costs of construction projects, you need to create detailed schedules, cost estimates, and construction plans.
+To get accurate ideas about the costs of construction, you need to create detailed schedules, cost estimates, and construction plans.

 Unfortunately, relying on back-up budgets is not always the best choice.
 Your best bet is to depend on construction bid software to help figure out possible expenses and develop accurate estimates.